 If you would like to learn more about guitar pickups, what the different types are, how they are created, how they work, and even how to build your own, then this is the place to get started.

 This is the first in a series of articles in which we will detail every aspect of the guitar pickup.
 We’ll discuss, with as much detail as possible, how pickups work, the different types, and when to use each.
 So, let’s get started.
 Continue reading “Understanding How Pickups Work – Building Your Own Electric Guitar Pickups – Part 1”

 If you'd like to add a dash of “Strat” tone to your Tele, you've come to the right place!
 In this article, we'll help you set up your Tele for Nashville Style wiring.

 So, first things first.
 What is the Nashville Style Tele, how is it wired, and can you can modify your Telecaster so it produces its tone?

 A Nashville Style Tele is just a Standard Telecaster with three pickups instead of two, and a five-way selector switch instead of a three-way selector switch.
 This Mod was created by Tele players looking to coax some Strat style tones out of their Telecaster while still retaining that crucial Neck + Bridge pickup combination not found on the Strat.

-Continue reading “How to Modify Your Telecaster for “Nashville-Style” Wiring”
+Continue reading “Modifying Your Tele for Nashville Style Wiring”

-We’re going to take a look at wiring up a three-way toggle switch in a Gibson Les Paul style guitar, and because Gibson electronics are different than what we have been looking at so far, we’ll take a look at the rest of the circuit as well.
+We’re going to take a look at Les Paul three-way switch wiring, and because Gibson electronics are different than what we have been looking at so far, we’ll take a look at the rest of the circuit as well.
 We’ll look at the two humbuckers, the three-way switch, two Volume controls, two Tone controls, two capacitors, and the output jack.